Last updated: May 2020

 We store our notes and documents for services provided to our clients in paper format only for up to 7 years from the last appointment.
 This is a legal requirement by our insurer Balens.

-If you wish to pay using an online transaction such as credit card we use Stripe, Xero and Paypal.
+If you wish to pay using an online transaction such as a credit card we use Stripe, Xero and Paypal.
 These third party payment providers are PCI compliant to ensure your financial data is secure and we can never access your full payment details.
-Only information that you submit during payment such as email address is stored for us to match to our invoice records using Xero (our accounting software).
+Only information that you submit during payment such as an email address is stored for us to match to our invoice records using Xero (our accounting software).